A homage to Mr D Thomas

 ‘Whose Stella is that?’

 ‘Mine or maybe…’ Bampy’s bold words were cut short by the swell of a song.
 More beer arrived and so did Bobby, a cousin we didn’t know much about.
-He had tinsel ginger hair and pub-warmed face.
+He had tinsel ginger hair and a pub-warmed face.

 ‘I remember you coming to our house once,’ he said sitting ‘and I locked you in the cupboard under the stairs for three hours so it would look like I turned on the moon when you came out.’
 He sipped his thin beer, his lips cracked and unkissed.
 I dipped my tongue in my warm squash that had been diluted to the top and watched as huff-cheeked ladies came in from the cold.